jimmy-landry/HA-Mobile-Dashboard-Config/README.md

 ---

-**Credit where credit is due:** Of course, I need to give credit to LE0N and his amazing work with his [Rounded dashboard and theme](https://community.home-assistant.io/t/rounded-dashboard-guide/543043).
+**Credit where credit is due (once again):** Of course, I need to give credit to LE0N and his amazing work with his [Rounded dashboard and theme](https://community.home-assistant.io/t/rounded-dashboard-guide/543043).
+I went through 4 different mobile dashboards within about 7 months before I settled on his, and I think I'll be sticking with it for quite a while.
 The layout of this dashboard is very heavily based off his, and the theme is pretty much identical.
 I used a lot of his custom button cards as well as created a few of my own.

 ---